vidarsko/ComFiT/docs/ClassBoseEinsteinCondensate.md

 Now we set the potential to be time independent and run the system again.
 The non-zero bec.gamma are going to relax the system.

-When working with a time dependent sysytem it is nice to make some movies.
+When working with a time dependent system it is nice to make some movies.
 To do this one needs to use two functions.
 The first one is cf.tool_save_plot(n) wich saves the plot and label it as n.
 When all the plots is saved you can cal cf.tool_make_animation(N-1) which takes the figures labeled 0 - (N-1) and makes a plot.
 It also deletes the figures.
 The procedure for making a movie is therefore

 for i in range(N):